Zivi09/Zivi09/README.md

 ---

-# [Ziven]
+# Ziven

 ## About Me

-Hey there! 👋 I'm [Ziven], [You can aslo call me Zivi, I am a Second Year Computer Science Student , aspiring data scientist, avid reader, etc.].
-I have a passion for [Machine Learning, coding,building and making projects,photography and have a keep intrestin Electronic photography, etc.] and love [ hiking, cooking, gaming, etc].
+Hey there! 👋 I'm Ziven,You can aslo call me Zivi, I Currently percuring my Degree in Batchlor of Computer Science , aspiring data scientist, avid reader, etc. I have a passion for Machine Learning, coding ,building and making projects,photography and have a keep intrestin Electronic photography, etc. and love hiking, cooking, gaming, etc.

 ## What I Do

-- 💻 [Second Year Computer Science Student]
+- 💻 Second Year Computer Science Student.
-- 🌱 [Machine Larning]
+- 🌱 Machine Larning.
-- 🚀 [currently working on "mental Health Self Diagnosis tool" using python Gui]
+- 🚀 Currently working on "mental Health Self Diagnosis tool" using python Gui.

 ## Get in Touch